 In this section, I present country-level panel regression evidence consistent with the model counterfactuals.
-In particular, my results in Section 7 suggest that the 'food problem' outweighs the trade response, on average, in driving sectoral reallocation due to climate change.
+In particular, the results in Section 7 suggest that the 'food problem' outweighs the trade response, on average, in driving sectoral reallocation due to climate change.
 This finding is supported by the simulated method of moments inference that underlies my parameter estimates, is consistent with both cross-sectional and historical patterns of sectoral specialization in the world, and is further bolstered by existing empirical evidence that aims to isolate the causal effect of agricultural productivity on structural transformation.
-In particular, Gollin, Hansen and Wingender (2018) proxy for improvements in agricultural productivity using variation in the development, diffusion, and climatic suitability for highvielding crop varieties and Bustos, Caprettini and Ponticelli (2016) study the introduction of genetically engineered soybean seeds in Brazil.
+In particular, Gollin, Hansen and Wingender (2018) proxy for improvements in agricultural productivity using variation in the development, diffusion, and climatic suitability for high-yielding crop varieties and Bustos, Caprettini and Ponticelli (2016) study the introduction of genetically engineered soybean seeds in Brazil.
 Both papers find that rising agricultural productivity drove labor out of agriculture and into industry.
-Here, I present evidence suggestive of the converse more representative of climate change - that declines in agricultural productivity increase the agriculture share of GDP and labor on average relative to the counterfactual.